 During Dr. Andrahennadi’s police course, one officer commented: “Once again a truly amazing experience…It was a great journey where I discovered myself and the awareness around me.
 Kumanga has taught me countless skills that I will use in my day-to-day life and … helped me open my mind and soul. … it brought so much calmness.
 I felt the time stopped!
 I really like that Kumanga also said to extend the love to people we don’t like.”
 “I must admit I was a sceptic of mindfulness prior to undertaking this programme,” another officer shared.
 “This was due to the way it has been portrayed.
 I will continue to practice often and add it to my toolbox.”
 “I was very anxious before the session,” added a third officer, “but feel I am now learning new tools to be aware negative feelings exist, accept these feelings and find compassion for others and myself.”

 Kumanga, originally from Sri Lanka but who has lived and studied in the U.K. for the past 19 years, integrated her Buddhist upbringing with Western approached to mindfulness.
 “The AMBP programme I developed,” Dr. Andrahennadi says, “is based on the Buddhist philosophical framework of mindfulness supported by the Western scientific aspect through the Mindfulness-Based Cognitive Therapy (MBCT) framework.
-One of my students, a Police Officer within the current 2020 AMBP Teacher Training Programme, invited me to deliver a 4-week course to her fellow Police Officers/Staff entitled ‘Calming the Mind’.
+One of my students, a Police Officer within the 2020 CALM Teacher Training Programme, invited me to deliver a 4-week course to her fellow Police Officers/Staff entitled ‘Calming the Mind’.
 During that 4-week course, it was apparent to me that due to the high-pressure job, police officers were experiencing enormous amounts of stress and other forms of suffering.
 Their personal suffering was due to the nature of their job, coupled with the current situation of Covid19 and the recent riots, and this led me to deeply reflect on how else I could help them.
 This is how I suggested that we should invite His Holiness to address the Metropolitan Police Service under the topic ‘Developing Compassion During Uncertain Times”.

-Dr. Andrahennadi is due to run the another 8-week AMBP Programme for U.K. Police Officers from 30th September – 25th November 2020.
-Dr. Andrahennadi’s novel mindfulness courses originated from her Ph.D. research and thesis at the University of Dundee, Scotland, U.K., and integrates original Eastern Buddhist mindfulness meditation methods with the Western MBCT mindfulness techniques.
+Dr. Andrahennadi’s novel mindfulness courses originated from her Ph.D. research and thesis based on the ‘Mindfulness for Earth (M4E)’ framework at the University of Dundee, Scotland, U.K., and integrates original Eastern Buddhist mindfulness meditation methods with the Western MBCT mindfulness techniques.
 Also influencing her work is her personal training and study with venerable Buddhist teachers such as H.H. the Dalai Lama, Ven.
 Thich Naht Hahn, H.H. the Karmapa, H.E.
 Mingyur Rinpoche and H.E.
 Ringu Tulku Rinpoche.
-Dr. Andrahennadi has also completed the Teacher Training Retreat for Mindfulness-Based Cognitive Therapy (MBCT) at the Oxford Mindfulness Centre, University of Oxford, U.K., Mindfulness-Based Stress Reduction (MBSR) Retreat at the Centre for Mindfulness Research and Practice at the University of Bangor, U.K. and Mindfulness-Based Education Programme under Ven.
+Dr. Andrahennadi has also completed the 1-year Teacher Training Programme for Mindfulness-Based Cognitive Therapy for Life (MBCT-L) at the Oxford Mindfulness Foundation (OMF), U.K., Mindfulness-Based Stress Reduction (MBSR) Retreat at the Centre for Mindfulness Research and Practice at the University of Bangor, U.K. and Mindfulness-Based Education Programme under Ven.
 Thich Nhat Hanh at the Plum Village in France.